Best Kitchen Knife Sets of 2020

 In our balance tests with paring knives, we didn't feel a huge difference in use even though the balance points varied from knife to knife.
 The notable exception is the J.A.
 Henkels paring knife with its bulky grip and balance point over halfway toward the butt of the handle.
 Because of all the weight in the handle, this one felt awkward to use for peeling when you tend to choke up on the blade for control.

 Quality & Durability

-The knives we tested are on the lower end of the price range for kitchen knife sets, so they are primarily constructed by stamping a single piece of steel into shape, then honing the edge to sharpness.
+The knives we tested are on the lower end of the price range for kitchen knife sets, so they're primarily constructed by stamping a single piece of steel into shape, then honing the edge to sharpness.
 Some knives are formed by hot-forging, which makes the metal stronger, so it holds its edge longer.
 In our test, the only knives made this way are the steak knives in the Cuisinart set.

-There are generally three ways to store your knives to protect the blades from damage: a knife block, sheaths, and a magnetic strip.
+There are generally three ways to store your knives to protect the blades from damage: a knife block, sheaths, or a magnetic strip.
 Draw inserts are like a horizontal block.
 Most of the blocks that come with the kitchen knife sets we tested are similar in design.
 They are made of wood, set at an angle, and have slots for individual knives.
 The Cuisinart block stood out to us because of its material.
-It seems to be a resin type material, and even when we sawed on it, the damage is hidden because there isn't a lighter color below to expose.
+It seems to be a resin type material, and even when we sawed on it, the damage was hidden because there isn't a lighter color below to expose.
 We really liked the lower angle offered by the J.A.
 Henckels block.
-The low angle makes it easier to remove the knives if the block is stored on a counter underneath upper cabinets.
+This low angle makes it easier to remove the knives if the block is stored on a counter underneath upper cabinets.

 — Elizabeth Paashaus